 Available in three different colors, the ErgoTune Supreme V3 might look like any other mesh office chair on the market, but the staggering number of adjustable points on it makes it a great seat for almost anyone.
 It’s not just the adjustability factor that makes it so darn good, it’s a seriously quality product with great construction, easy assembly (but make sure you have a lending hand) and a lot of comfort.

 This chair has come about because of ErgoTune’s relationship with its fan base, who have provided a lot of feedback to make the Supreme V3 what it is today.
 There’s things like three-axis adjustable neck rest, a wide and adjustable lumbar support, pivoting armrests and pneumatic bases available for different heights… because not everyone is made equal.

 And then there’s the competitive price point too.
-Typically, a very ergonomic chair in Australia will carry a four-figure price tag, but the ErgoTune Supreme V3 is priced competitively and, better yet, can be had for less during a big sale.
+Typically, a very ergonomic chair will carry a four-figure price tag or a little under, but the ErgoTune Supreme V3 is priced competitively and, better yet, can be had for less during a big sale.

 ErgoTune Supreme V3 review: price and availability

-The ErgoTune Supreme V3 office chair is available to buy in Australia for just AU$749.
-It’s also available in the home country of Singapore for SG$599, with plans to go global once supply-chain issues are a bit more settled.
+The ErgoTune Supreme V3 office chair is available to buy in Australia and the US for just AU$749 / $569.
+It’s also available in the home country of Singapore for SG$59.

 ErgoTune Supreme V3 review: design and setup